Type of Journey

 Places to See

 Havelock Islands is Andaman and Nicober’s largest island.
 It is admirable for its white-sand seashores, stone blue water, coral reefs, and lush green forests.
 The sunset and the sunrise here are sights for sore eyes.
 Moreover, you can go scuba diving, deep-sea diving, and snorkeling.
 You can take a walk barefoot at Havelock and explore this beautiful island.
 There are many Andaman Islands resorts, but the Sea Shell Havelock outperforms the others.

 Radhanagar Beach is at Havelock Island.
 Awarded as the ‘Best Beach in Asia’ by Times Magazine in 2014, it is an exquisite beach.
 Apart from this, its water sports are also popular among travelers.
 You can go scuba diving, parasailing, boating, etc.

 The beach not only pleases the eyes but the taste buds too.
 The vendors at the shore of the beach sell seafood and beverages.
 Get your taste buds charged with the local recipes of these food stalls.

-Snorkeling in the Island:- The Andaman and Nicobar Islands hold an exceptional position in the Indian Ocean.
+Snorkeling on the Island:- The Andaman and Nicobar Islands hold an exceptional position in the Indian Ocean.
 As a result, it is perfect for water sports, including snorkeling.
 Through snorkeling, you can watch life under the ocean without having to dive deep into it.
-These are the several Andaman Islands you can try this at like Havelock Island, Red Skin Island, North Bay Island, Jolly Buoy Island, Rutland Island, Long Island, and Neil Island.
+There are several Andaman Islands you can try this at like Havelock Island, Red Skin Island, North Bay Island, Jolly Buoy Island, Rutland Island, Long Island, and Neil Island.
 You can also try it in Wadoor, Andaman Water Sports Complex, Henry Lawrence Beach, and Kalipur.
 Do not miss out on doing this.
-It is a kind of activity that people keep in their bucket lists.
+It is a kind of activity that people keep on their bucket lists.